1954 FIFA World Cup qualification: Group 6

 Spain and Turkey finished level on points, and a play-off on neutral ground was played to decide who would qualify.

 Luigi Franco Gemma, a 14-year-old Italian boy whose father worked at the stadium, picked Turkey's name from the lots with his eyes blindfolded.
+Therefore, Turkey qualified.
+This is the first time Spain failed to qualify.

 Since the 1970 FIFA World Cup finals, goal difference has been used as a tiebreaker for future qualifying rounds.
 Had those rules been in place, Spain would have qualified, and Turkey would have been eliminated.
-This is the first time Spain failed to qualify.

-Therefore, Turkey qualified.
 This was the only time winner of aggregate score failed to qualify.

 Group 7

-Poland withdrew and Iceland had their entry rejected so Hungary qualified automatically.
+Since FIFA rejected the entry of ISL and POL withdrew, the Group was scratched and Hungary qualified automatically.

 Group 8

 Czechoslovakia qualified.
 This was the first time Romania failed to qualify.